 Research group for shales:

-- V. Favero, A. Ferrari and L. Laloui.
+V. Favero, A. Ferrari and L. Laloui.
 Fourth EAGE Shale Workshop, Porto, Portugal, April 7-9, 2014.

-- A. Ferrari, V. Favero, D. Manca and L. Laloui.
+A. Ferrari, V. Favero, D. Manca and L. Laloui.
 47th US Rock Mechanics/Geomechanics Symposium, San Francisco (USA), 26-29 June 2013.

-- L. Laloui, A. Ferrari.
-Multiphysical Testing of Soils and Shales, Springer, 2012.
+- Multiphysical Testing of Soils and Shales, L. Laloui, A. Ferrari.
+Springer, 2012.

-- L. Laloui, A. Ferrari and S. Salager.
+L. Laloui, A. Ferrari and S. Salager.
 3rd EAGE Shale Workshop, Barcelona, 2012.

 - New experimental tools for the characterization of highly overconsolidated clayey materials in unsaturated conditions, in Mechanics of unsaturated geomaterials,

 A. Seiphoori, A. Ferrari and L. Laloui.
 International Symposium on Deformation Characteristics of Geomaterials, Séoul, 2011.

-- P. J. Witteveen, A. Ferrari and L. Laloui.
+P. J. Witteveen, A. Ferrari and L. Laloui.
 Geotechnique -London-, vol. 63, num.
 3, p.
 244–255, 2013.

-- A. Ferrari and L. Laloui.
+A. Ferrari and L. Laloui.
 Springer Series in Geomechanics and Geoengineering, 2012.